Watching Pennsylvania’s Political Alphabet Soup

 The alphabet soup of Pennsylvania politics provide valuable services relating to alcohol distribution and procurement, basic utilities, “economic development”, education, housing, sewage, tax values, transportation, and water use.

 Authorities, Boards, and Commission can turn into a political Frankenstein and bond taxpayers into indentured servitude.
-To that end, Rock the Capital has launched a pilot project to monitor and review some of the most impactful Authorities, Boards and Commissions in the Commonwealth.
+To that end, Rock the Capital is currently monitoring some of the most impactful Authorities, Boards and Commissions in the Commonwealth.

 • ICA (Intergovernmental Cooperation Authority for Harrisburg)